 The foundation course in public law, treaties, systems, and policies binding nations into a “world community of law,” with special emphasis on the origins of international law, statehood, international responsibility and claims, use of force and human rights.
-Three semester hours.
+3 semester hours

 International Trade and Investment